truemail-rb/truemail/README.md

   # Optional parameter.
 A SMTP server response timeout is equal to 2 ms by default.
   config.response_timeout = 1

   # Optional parameter.
+Total of timeout retry.
+It is equal to 1 by default.
+  config.retry_count = 2

+  # Optional parameter.
 You can predefine which type of validation will be used for domains.
   # Available validation types: :regex, :mx, :smtp
   # This configuration will be used over current or default validation type parameter